ddojo/ddojo.github.io/README.md

 We strive to be an open and inclusive community, everyone is welcome!
 We have a [code of conduct](./CodeOfConduct) that we adhere to.

 Everyone is welcome to join, whether you are a student, researcher or practitioner from industry.
 Also all experience levels, backgrounds and tool preferences are welcome!
+As this event is supported by the ESF-ZDEX project, it is free of charge also if you are not a member of the University.
+See details [below in the ESF-ZDEX section](#esf-zdex).

 # When and Where
 On the second Thursday of each month at 6:00 pm online